 - Ready to take their order – they want to get this decision behind them

 They are often so focused on their future that they are annoyed by the details of today.
-They want to know what you’ve got, what it will do for them, what it costs and how soon it can be delivered.
+You could lose this client if you bog them down with minutia.
+The High D wants to know what you’ve got, what it will do for them, what it costs and how soon it can be delivered.
 They will make their decision quickly.
 Be organized and ready to take their order.

 Discover more about how to build rapport with all types of individuals by downloading our FREE resource “The 3 Keys for Building Rapport”.
 CLICK HERE NOW.